sachink20aug/Lane-and-Vehicle-Detection/README.md

 # Lane-and-Vehicle-Detection
 Real time lane tracking and vehicle detection.
-Both lane detection and vehicle detection were separate project but were combined into one. project_video_output.mp4 shows the output result.
+Both lane detection and vehicle detection were separate projects but were combined into one. project_video_output.mp4 shows the output result.